Various Services of Matt H. Evans

-Cash Support for Sales Growth
+Cash Support for Sales

 As sales grow, cash needs will grow.
 Planning for future sales must include planning for additional requirements for cash.
 A basic formula can be used to help determine the amount of additional cash needed for new sales.
 The formula is calculated as follows: